Marketing Is Habit-Forming: Charles Duhigg Talks About the Power of Habit on Marketing Smarts [Podcast]

 What do you think?
 When companies gather data on our habits to shape our habits in the future, are they helping us or, really, just helping themselves?

-If you'd like to hear my entire conversation with Charles Duhigg, you may listen via the audio player below.
+If you'd like to hear my entire conversation with Charles Duhigg, you may listen via the audio player or download the mp3.
 You can also subscribe to Marketing Smarts in iTunes and never miss an episode!

 This marketing podcast was created and published by MarketingProfs.